cmiskovich/Project_3/README.md

 This application is a software that allows marajunia dispenseries to comply with local regulation regarding the procedure of distribution and the collection and depositing of funds.

-This is accomplished through the sale of non fungable tokens on the etherium blockchain network.
+This is accomplished through the sale of non fungible tokens on the ethereum blockchain network.

-By selling non fungable tokens distributors like places in Washington DC are able to comply with the requirement that the cannabis procucts not be sold directly to consumers for cash.
+By selling non fungible tokens distributors like places in Washington DC are able to comply with the requirement that the cannabis products not be sold directly to consumers for cash.

 By using the ETH crypto currency as the medium of exchange in the transactions businesses are able to greater comply with legislation as well as increase the safety of their establishment.